 Whether you operate as a retailer, an eCommerce, or a SaaS platform, your customer service quality will often make or break your brand.
 While you may only hear from a small percentage of customers when it comes to tickets, addressing them properly is essential for your reputation.

 Data indicates that 89% of companies compete on the quality of customer service alone, with 89% of customers switching brands after poor customer service experiences.
-Likewise, 86% of customers are ready to pay more to receive good customer service, with 48% of customers stopping to purchase from certain brands altogether.
+Likewise, 86% of customers are ready to pay more to receive good customer service, with 48% of customers stopping purchasing from certain brands altogether.

 Answering each support ticket with an automated customer service email before your agents can review the issue signals that you care about the customer’s wellbeing.
 Let’s take a closer look at how you can write the perfect customer service automated email in 2021 to retain your customers’ trust and loyalty.